geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 Optional command-line arguments for ``KafkaQuickStart`` are:

-* ``-zkPath <zkpath>``: used for specifiying the Zookeeper path for storing GeoMesa metadata.
+* ``-zkPath <zkpath>``: used for specifying the Zookeeper path for storing GeoMesa metadata.
 Defaults to "/geomesa/ds/kafka" and ordinarily does not need to be changed
 * ``-automated``: omits the pause in execution for configuring GeoServer.
-+

 The class may also be run using Maven via the ``live-test`` profile.

 ```bash